 Concealed Pocket or Box

-The best way to conceal your roller blinds is to have a bespoke pocket or box fitted.
-The specially designed pocket hides the roller mechanism and allows the blind fabric to drop and rise through a narrow slot above the window.
+The neatest way to conceal your electric roller blinds is to have a bespoke pocket / box fitted.
+This specially designed pocket hides the roller mechanism and allows the blind fabric to drop and rise through a narrow slot above the window.
 This is arguably the slickest and smartest blind concealment option available.
 Blind pockets or boxes can be attached to a wall.
 Or, if you’re planning a new build or renovation, we can work with contractors to have the pocket fitted into the ceiling for a flush finish.
 We’ll also liaise with electricians to make sure the power is in the correct place.

 Concealed Ceiling Recess